The client is committed. You’ve confirmed your understanding of the scope and deliverables, and you have their approval in principle.

 So, what exactly does an effective proposal look like?

-1. An overview/summary of the client's problems and how you'll help solve them -- One of the most overlooked areas in proposals is sharing an overview that will show the client a high-level view of exactly what you will do for them as well as how you will go about doing it.
-Even though you’ll dive into the details later in the proposal, this is the section that needs to grab your prospect’s attention.
+1. An overview/summary of the client’s problems and how you’ll help solve them – One of the most overlooked areas in proposals is sharing an overview that goes over a high-level view of exactly what you will do for them and how.

-3. Proposed solution -- Your proposal should clearly identify how your solution will solve the client's problem.
-It should also explain how it’s different from existing solutions.
-Even non-experts should be able to understand what your company will do based on this section of your proposal.
-Don’t make the mistake of conflating services with solutions.
-Instead, tie your recommended services to client benefits.
-For example, instead of proposing “freelance writing services” you could suggest providing “8 SEO-optimized blog posts with relevant calls-to-action to help you rank well, drive organic traffic, and grow your email list.”
+For example, instead of proposing “freelance writing services,” you could suggest providing “8 SEO-optimized blog posts with relevant calls-to-action to help you rank well, drive organic traffic, and grow your email list.”
 Which option sounds more valuable to you?

-5. Timeline and milestones -- Speaking of milestones, establishing an overall timeline for the project, as well as dates specific tasks will be accomplished, is a must.
+5. Timeline and milestones – Establishing an overall timeline for the project is a must.
 Include time for client review or approval in your schedule.
-Project milestones show clients which pieces of the project will happen when as well as when they'll receive project deliverables.
+Project milestones show clients which pieces of the project will happen and when they’ll receive project deliverables.

-6. Next desired actions -- Remember your proposal is a sales document so include a strong call-to-action at the end.
-Consider what steps you want your prospect to take next and make it easy for them to do so.
-Include your contact information, payment information, an expiration date for your proposal (after which, a new proposal must be solicited), and anything else your potential client needs to move forward.
+6. Next desired actions – Remember your proposal is a sales document so include a strong call-to-action at the end.
+Also include your contact information, payment information, an expiration date for your proposal (after which a new proposal must be solicited), and anything else your potential client needs to move forward.

-7. Answer the (unspoken) question “Why me?” -- You should always assume people are considering other freelancers.
+7. Answer the (unspoken) question, “Why me?” – You should always assume people are considering other freelancers.
 Communicate what makes you the best person for the job and sets you apart from other freelancers.
+Showcasing achievements and results from previous clients builds credibility and demonstrates your ability to deliver tangible outcomes.

-9. Confirm details you’ve previously discussed with the client -- Nothing in your proposal should be “new” information.
+9. Confirm details you’ve previously discussed with the client – Nothing in your proposal should be “new” information.
 In other words, nothing in the proposal should ever surprise a client.
-The document should sum up your conversation… and seal the deal.
-The proposal should not be the first time your client discovers something new about you or the project.

-10. Signature -- The proposal should include signature lines so you and the recipient can accept the proposal’s terms (Typically, you’ll cover the terms and conditions and other “nitty-gritty” details in your contract.).
+10. Signature – The proposal should include signature lines, so you and the recipient can accept the proposal’s terms.

 Instead, be on the watch for...

-But, bad proposals waste your time and the prospective client’s time.
+But bad proposals waste your and the prospective client’s time.

 According to in-house data collected via Folyo’s Design RFP Newsletter, “the average client looks at 15+ design proposals before deciding who to go with.
 If it’s a large website design project (contracts worth over $15,000+) that goes up to 30-40 proposals.
 This is why every serious design company needs to invest in a great proposal template that will actually help your company stand out.”